Nun-Thee-Knee/pib-news-dataset/README.md

 ## 🔗 Source
 The news titles were extracted from the **Press Information Bureau (https://pib.gov.in)**.

-## 📜 License
-This dataset is released under the **CC BY 4.0 License**, allowing sharing and modification with attribution.

 ## 🚀 Potential Use Cases
 - **Natural Language Processing (NLP)** for news categorization.
 - **Trend Analysis** of government announcements over the years.